aloneguid/bt/Writerside/topics/Browser-Extensions.md

 ## Why
 Browser extensions do two things:

-1. Add a toolbar button to open current page via Browser Tamer.
+1. Add a toolbar button to open current page via %product%.
-2. Add a context menu to open a link on a page via Browser Tamer.
+2. Add a context menu to open a link on a page via %product%.

 ![](ext-chrome.png)